 NJ Citizens Coalition for Implementation of HAVA, Making New Jersey’s Votes Count (February 2004).

 Facilitating Local Initiative and Referendum Project

-NJ Appleseed assists community groups in preparing initiative and referendum petitions and conducting their campaigns.
-In addition to this counseling role, we also take a litigation role, contesting municipal action or inaction that often occurs when the petition challenges the status quo.
-Our activities have included:
+NJ Appleseed assists community groups in preparing initiative and referendum (I&R) petitions and conducting their campaigns.
+In addition to our counseling role, we also take a litigation role, contesting municipal action or inaction that often occurs when the petition challenges the status quo.

 We represent a Committee of Petitioners comprised of five members of Residents for a More Equitable Asbury Park who, in July 2018, submitted a petition seeking to change Asbury Park’s form of government.
 Currently, it has five Council members, all elected at-large in a nonpartisan election held in November with the potential for a runoff if no candidate receives more than 50% of the vote.
 The petitioners seek to have the City divided into three wards, each with its own Council member, plus two-at large members, all chosen through partisan elections, including June primaries, with no provision for run-off elections.
 The City Clerk advised us in an August 15, 2018 letter that enough signatures had been submitted and she would certify the Petition to the City Council for a vote in November but she mischaracterized the petition as a “Referendum” petition” under N.J.S.A.
 40:69A-185 that needed signatures of at least 15% of registered voters who voted in the last election where General Assembly candidates were running.
 Renée Steinhagen wrote on August 20, 2018, to correct those errors: It is an “Initiative” petition seeking a referendum vote pursuant to N.J.S.A.
 40:69A-25.1 and 40:69A-184 and requires only 10% of those registered voters.